Bardala/Landing-Page/Landing Page/README.md

 ## Table of Contents

-- Html and css mostly from udacity's project but i did some changes
+- Html and CSS mostly from udacity project but I did some changes and added CSS files to normalize the page
 - use Dom to generate a navbar
 - use Dom to generate smooth scroll
 - use Dom and JavaScript to add and remove active class when scrolling through the sections